Matrix Decomposition and Applications: Existence of Hessenberg Decomposition

-in which case, $\bH_1\bA$ will introduce zeros in the first column of $\bA$ below entry (2,1).
-The first row of $\bA$ will not be affected at all and kept unchanged by Remark~\ref{remark:left-right-identity}.
-And we can easily verify that both $\bH_1$ and $\widetilde{\bH}_1$ are orthogonal matrices and they are symmetric (from the definition of the Householder reflector).
-To have the form in Theorem~\ref{theorem:hessenberg-decom}, we multiply $\bH_1\bA$ on the right by $\bH_1^\top$ which results in $\bH_1\bA\bH_1^\top$.
-The $\bH_1^\top$ on the right will not change the first column of $\bH_1\bA$ and thus keep the zeros introduced in the first column.
+where $\be_1$ is the first unit basis in $\real^{n-1}$, i.e., $\be_1=[1;0;0;\ldots;0]\in \real^{n-1}$.
+To introduce zeros below the subdiagonal and operate on the submatrix $\bA_{2:n,1:n}$, we append the Householder reflector into $ \bH_1 = , $ in which case, $\bH_1\bA$ will introduce zeros in the first column of $\bA$ below entry (2,1).
+The first row of $\bA$ remains unchanged, as noted in Remark~\ref{remark:left-right-identity}.
+Furthermore, it is straightforward to verify that both $\bH_1$ and $\widetilde{\bH}_1$ are symmetric and orthogonal matrices.
+To obtain the form in Theorem~\ref{theorem:hessenberg-decom}, we multiply $\bH_1\bA$ on the right by $\bH_1^\top$, resulting in $\bH_1\bA\bH_1^\top$.
+The multiplication on the right will not affect the first column of $\bH_1\bA$, preserving the zeros introduced in that column.

-An example of a $5\times 5$ matrix is shown as follows where $\boxtimes$ represents a value that is not necessarily zero, and \textbf{boldface} indicates the value has just been changed.
+An example of a $5\times 5$ matrix is shown as follows, where $\boxtimes$ represents a value that is not necessarily zero, and \textbf{boldface} indicates the value has just been changed: